 Visual Aid encourages artists with life-threatening illnesses to continue their creative work.

-Visual Aid Archives Project - For 25 years, Visual Aid has been an integral part of San Francisco’s passionate social activism in response to the HIV/AIDS pandemic, supporting the creative production of artists with AIDS and other life-threatening illnesses.
+Visual Aid Projects – For 25 years, Visual Aid has been an integral part of San Francisco’s passionate social activism in response to the HIV/AIDS pandemic, supporting the creative production of artists with AIDS and other life-threatening illnesses.

-Visual Aid, 3181 Mission Street, No. 7, San Francisco, CA 94110
+Address: Visual Aid, 3181 Mission Street, No. 7, San Francisco, CA 94110